 [Section 458 amended by No. 14 of 1996 s.
 4; No. 19 of 2010 s.
 21(2) and 62(3).]

-459. Destruction of trespassing cattle in certain cases
+459. Trespassing cattle, destruction of in certain cases

 Where cattle trespassing are not impounded, and it is proved to the satisfaction of a justice that it is not possible to impound the cattle except at an undue expense, and that the owner of the cattle is unknown or cannot be found, the justice may order the destruction of the cattle in such manner as he thinks fit, and may, if the animal is a horse, mare, filly, foal, gelding, colt, camel, bull, bullock, cow, heifer, steer, calf, ass, or mule, order the production and delivery to a police constable of the hide of the animal and by the order give such direction as to the disposal of the hide as he thinks fit, and an order so made has effect according to its tenor and is not subject to appeal.

-460. Impounding of cattle found trespassing on land
+460. Trespassing cattle, impounding of in other than public pound etc.

-(1) Where there is not a public pound situated within 5 kilometres of the land, or where the holding capacity of any such pound is exhausted, the owner or occupier of land on which cattle are found trespassing or in respect of which the provisions of section 458(3) apply may impound the cattle in a convenient and suitable place —
+(1) Where there is not a public pound situated within 5 km of the land, or where the holding capacity of any such pound is exhausted, the owner or occupier of land on which cattle are found trespassing or in respect of which the provisions of section 458(3) apply may impound the cattle in a convenient and suitable place —

 (a) upon his land; or